quii/learn-go-with-tests/intro-to-generics.md

 So what's the problem?

 By using `interface{}` the compiler can't help us when writing our code, because we're not telling it anything useful about the types of things passed to the function.
-Go back to the go2go playground and try comparing two different types
+Go back to the _go2go playground_ and try comparing two different types,

 ```go
 AssertNotEqual(1, "1")
 ```

-In this case, we get away with it; the test compiles, and it fails as we'd hope; but do we want to be able to compare strings and integers?
-What about a `Person` with an `Airport` ?
+In this case, we get away with it; the test compiles, and it fails as we'd hope, although the error message `got 1, want 1` is unclear; but do we want to be able to compare strings with integers?
+What about comparing a `Person` with an `Airport`?

-Writing functions that take `interface{}` can be extremely challenging and bug-prone because we've _lost_ our constraints, and we have no information at compile time as to what kind of data we're dealing with.
+Writing functions that take `interface{}` can be extremely challenging and bug-prone because we've _lost_ our constraints, and we have no information at compile time as to what kinds of data we're dealing with.

-Developers often have to use reflection to implement these *ahem* generic functions, which is usually painful and can hurt the performance of your program.
+Often developers have to use reflection to implement these *ahem* generic functions, which is usually painful and can hurt the performance of your program.

 ## Our own test helpers with generics